0xilbiscione/BunCoin/README.md

 # BunToken
-Development of $BUN, a ERC20 token build on Base
+Development of $BUN, an ERC20 token build on Base